 The board recognizes the key role religion has played in the history of the world and authorizes the study of religious history and traditions as part of the curriculum or school-sponsored activities.
 The board does not authorize the practice of religion as part of the curriculum or school-sponsored activities.
-Religion and religious conviction shall be treated with fairness and respect.
+Religion and religious conviction will be treated with fairness and respect.

-The district is required by law to keep the practice of religion out of the school curriculum.
+The district is required by law to keep the practice of religion out of school curriculum.
 Preferential or derogatory treatment of a single religion will not take place.

 - The proposed activity must have a secular purpose.